HikkaV/DS-ML-Courses/docs/index.rst

 Notes about the course
 ^^^^^^^^^^^^^^^^^^^^^^
 The course will use Python 3.7 and Jupyter Notebook as main tools for conducting exercises.
-If you're note familiar with Jupyter Notebook, fill free to checkout this tutorial : somelink.
+If you're note familiar with Jupyter Notebook, fill free to checkout this `tutorial <https://www.dataquest.io/blog/jupyter-notebook-tutorial/>`_ .
+All the work on excersises is mainted on the students' server, if you want to do them on your local machine you can find the related information in :doc:`faq <faq>`.

  .. note:: Currently the course doesn't provide any testing of the exercises, but it will be added in near future.

 Basic knowledge requirments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The course requires basic knowledge of Python along with its core concepts.
-In addition intermediate knowledge of English or at least understanding of its technical vocabulary is mandatory.
+In addition an intermediate knowledge of English or at least understanding of its technical vocabulary is mandatory.

 .. toctree::